 The MASSGrant program is administered by the Commonwealth of Massachusetts for undergraduate students with exceptional need who are residents of Massachusetts.
-Students must be full time to be eligible for MASSGrant.
-Students must have the FASFA filed by May 1st to be considered.
+Students must be full time each semester to be eligible for MASSGrant.
+Students must have the FASFA filed by the state-set deadline each year to be eligible for the MA Grant.
+Students cannot be in their second bachelors' program or a graduate student to be eligible for the MA Grant.